silnrsi/font-namdhinggo/documentation/source/productsite.md

 [sil_download style="table" sort="name" where="info.type == 'font'"]

-#### Release Notes for v3.000
+#### Release Notes for v3.001

-- Added additional weights: Medium, SemiBold, Bold, ExtraBold
-- Remove SIL suffix from font name
-- Improved kerning
-- Added documentation
+- Improve spacing within some conjuncts in some applications

 ### Previous Versions